t3code

 - run

---coverage-audit --show-by-folderon the server source - run
+--coverage-audit --show-by-folderon the server source for a top-level discovery picture - run

---format architectureon the server source or on layer-heavy directories - drill into individual files like
+--format architectureon the server source or on layer-heavy directories - for a single prioritized backlog, combine

 bootstrap.tsorProviderRegistry.tswith--format explain